 Here is a short video I made.
 No music, just the sound of the waterfalls.
 It’s the Thunderous waterfall after all!

 Where to stay

-There really is not much of anything in the direct vicinity.
-The closes facilities are about 20-30 km away, with campsites or hotels in Hótel Flókalundur to the south or Þingeyri to the North.
+There is not much of anything in the direct vicinity.
+The closest facilities are about 20-30 km away, with campsites or hotels in Hótel Flókalundur to the south or Þingeyri to the North.

 Trekkers and hikers, however, are allowed to camp for one night at the resting area by the trailhead.